 The BOLT does a superior job of communicating with and controlling your trainer.
 (Makes sense.
 Wahoo also makes trainers.)
 It avoids the need to use 3rd party software to run between the head unit and trainer to control the resistance.
 If that is important to you, there’s another check for the BOLT.

-In a long ride, navigation required use mode, the Wahoo ELEMNT BOLT battery lasts longer than the Garmin Edge 530’s.
 What’s “long ride, navigation required” use?
-For me, it’s GPS navigation on and three ANT+ sensors or devices connected (power meter, heart rate monitor, iPhone).
+For me, it’s GPS navigation and three ANT+ sensors or devices connected (power meter, heart rate monitor, iPhone).
 With the 530, I also have the screen backlit at 80% to give me as close to the same screen visibility as the BOLT provides with no backlight.
 I also set the 530 display to a 15-second timeout and to avoid draining its battery prematurely.

 If you want to get text or phone notifications or some of the other features like Live Strava Segments on your 530, you also need to have Garmin Connect turned on which further drains the battery of the Edge (and your phone).
 The notification is merely a setting in your BOLT that connects to your phone so you don’t need an extra app open on your phone and communicating to your Wahoo.

-Garmin claims 20 hours for the 530, 5 hours longer than for the 520, but that’s not with the GPS navigation or Garmin Connect on.
-The BOLT also claims 15 hours.
-Using them side by side in the use case I’ve described above, the BOLT lasts about 10 hours and the 530 about 6.5 hours.
+Using these bike computers side by side in the use case I’ve described above, the BOLT lasts about 10 hours and the 530 about 6.5 hours.
 Other reviewers have noted as much as a 2X to 3X longer battery life for the BOLT over the 530.
-Still others report more or less the same life.
+Some report more or less the same life.

 I’ve not seen anyone report the 530 lasts longer than the BOLT.
 Depending on how you use it, for example, with some combination of the GPS or Garmin Connect turned off and backlight set to a lower level, I could envision them lasting about the same.